Diagramming is the basis for our printable grammar worksheets. It's the key to our supplemental practice for grades K-5 or 6.

-I wouldn't start till third or fourth grade.
-Then, it is good to have copywork so the children see how to write their sentences while capitalizing the first letter of the sentence and putting their own punctuation at the end of the sentence.
+At the beginning, it is good to have copywork so the children see how to write their sentences while capitalizing the first letter of the sentence and putting their own punctuation at the end of the sentence.
 Many children simply need practice.

 If you begin later in the 6th to the 9th grade, one course is sufficient and from then on the kids simply "use" grammar in their original writing or when discussing something they've read.

-After having waded through many elementary English Grammar books through many years, I found that most Grammar books repeat themselves and fluff the material without giving simple exercises that model using the parts of speech.
+After having waded through many elementary grammar books through many years, I found that most grammar books repeat themselves and fluff the material without giving simple English grammar practice that models using the parts of speech.

-Since schools and homeschools require hours and hours of Grammar, I made our worksheets to be simple examples for little ones that are easy for teachers and parents to assign with any program.
+I made our worksheets to be simple examples for little ones that are easy for teachers and parents to assign with any program.
 You can reprint if you need, otherwise most of grammar is covered in these pages.

-Our grammar worksheets are easy to print and easy to use and newly, they are also interactive.
-Practicing the use of the English language is the best way to learn its proper form, so we have created lots plenty of practice for little ones.
+Our grammar worksheets are easy to print and easy to use and they are also interactive.
+Practicing the use of the English language is the best way to learn its proper form, so we have created plenty of practice for your little ones.

 Once you teach the definition and the structure, the children gain the logic for when they practice writing their own sentences.
 When beginners see how words fit on the diagram, Grammar and its logic begins to make sense.